The DDSkills Course Plan: “Cutting-edge Digital Skills for Professional Care Givers of Persons with Disabilities and Mental Health Problems”

-- Self-Advocacy, Technology Acceptance and Ethical Issues, to provide clear and useful information, i.e., knowledge, easily transferrable and applicable into everyday life of people working in the care and assistance of people with intellectual disabilities, in order to help and assist them in their training in self-advocacy.
+- Self-Advocacy, Technology Acceptance and Ethical Issues, to provide clear and useful information, easily transferrable and applicable to everyday working life of people working in care and assistance of people with intellectual disabilities, in order to help and assist them in their training in self-advocacy.

-- Therapeutic Role Playing, professionals working with persons with disabilities will learn how to educate them on social and life skills using Augmented and Virtual reality.
+- Therapeutic Role Playing, professionals working with persons with disabilities will learn how to teach social and life skills, using augmented and virtual reality.